dmx-systems/dmx-linqa/README.md

 ![linqa-onboarding.png](docs/linqa-onboarding.png)

 Once closing the help dialog you'll land in the "Linqa Administration" workspace.
-There you can use all the typical Linqa workspace features, e.g. putting content on the canvas and use the discussion panel.
+There you can use all the typical Linqa workspace features, e.g. putting content on the whiteboard and use the discussion panel.

 ![linqa-empty-workspace.png](docs/linqa-empty-workspace.png)